Fort Worth missing trio

 The Fort Worth missing trio refers to an unsolved missing persons case in which three girls – Mary Rachel Trlica, Lisa Renee Wilson, and Julie Ann Moseley – went missing while shopping at the Seminary South Shopping Center in Fort Worth, Texas, on December 23, 1974.
-The car that the girls had been driving was left behind in the parking lot at the mall; the girls themselves have not been seen since.
+The car the girls were driving was left behind in the parking lot at the mall; the girls have not been seen since.

-The case shocked the Fort Worth community and left the families of the girls to adjust to life without their children.
 Thousands of leads have been followed, dozens of searches completed and hundreds of people interviewed.
 All attempts to find the girls have been unsuccessful.

 Victims

-The oldest of the girls, Mary Rachel Trlica (née Arnold), known to go by her middle name of Rachel, was aged 17 at the time of her disappearance.
-She is a white female who, at the time, was 5 ft 6 in in height, 108 lbs, with long brown hair, green eyes, a chipped upper front tooth, and a small scar on her chin.
+The oldest of the girls, Mary Rachel Trlica (née Arnold), who went by her middle name Rachel, was age 17 at the time of her disappearance.
+She is a white female who was 5 ft 6 in tall and weighed 108 lbs, with long brown hair, green eyes, a chipped upper front tooth, and a small scar on her chin.
 She was a married high school student at Southwest High School in Fort Worth and drove a 1972 Oldsmobile 98, the car the girls took to the mall on the day of the disappearance.
-At the time she vanished, Rachel had been married to her husband, Tommy Trlica, for about six months, and wore a wedding ring.
+At the time, Rachel had been married to her husband, Tommy Trlica, for about six months, and wore a wedding ring.

-Lisa Renee Wilson was a 14-year old ninth grader at the time of her disappearance.
-She is known to go by her middle name of Renee.
-She is a fair-skinned white female who, at the time, was 5 ft 2 in in height, 110 lbs, with light wavy brown hair, brown eyes, and a scar on the inside of one of her thighs.
-Clothing she was known to be wearing when she disappeared includes bluish-purple hip hugger pants, a white pullover sweatshirt with "Sweet Honesty" in green letters (some have reported it as a pale yellow T-shirt with green letters), red and white Oxford shoes, and a promise ring with a single clear stone.
+Lisa Renee Wilson was a 14-year old ninth grader at the time of her disappearance who went by her middle name of Renee.
+She is a fair-skinned white female who was 5 ft 2 in tall and weighed 110 lbs, with light wavy brown hair, brown eyes, and a scar on the inside of one thigh.
+She was wearing bluish-purple hip hugger pants, a white pullover sweatshirt with "Sweet Honesty" in green letters (some have reported it as a pale yellow T-shirt with green letters), red and white Oxford shoes, and a promise ring with a single clear stone.

 The youngest of the girls, Julie Ann Moseley, was age 9 at the time of her disappearance.
-She is a white female who, at the time, was 4 ft 3 in in height, 85 lb, with shoulder-length sandy blonde hair and blue eyes.
+She is a white female who was 4 ft 3 in tall and weighed 85 lb, with shoulder-length sandy blonde hair and blue eyes.
 She has a small scar under her left eye, a scar in the middle of her forehead and a scar on the back of her calf.
-Clothing she was known to be wearing when she disappeared included a red shirt with dark jeans and red tennis shoes.
+She was wearing a red shirt with dark jeans and red tennis shoes when she disappeared.